Vegan marshmallows should be part of any plant-based kitchen - for s'mores, hot cocoa, rice krispie treats, or just for snacking.

 Notes

-- Sugar Mixture Visual Cues: It is best to use a thermometer for accuracy, but there are a couple cues you can watch for.
+- Tips for Cooking the Sugar: It is best to use a thermometer for accuracy.
+If you’re having any trouble with the recipe, the first thing to check is that you’re cooking the sugar mixture and checking the temperature with a candy thermometer.
+If you do not have a thermometer, there are a couple of cues you can watch for.
 Not much will happen until the mixture reaches 210°.
 At that point, it will start to boil.
-Then around 212°, the mixture will turn a more clear amber color.
-Once you reach the desired temperature of 225-227°, the mixture will be a dark amber color with a thick consistency, somewhat like honey.
+Then around 212°, the mixture will begin to thicken.
+Once you reach the desired temperature of 225-227°, the mixture will have a thick consistency, somewhat like honey, but still clear.

 Hello there